-I have always found it interesting that people do not see these two products as similar.
-When folks come into the shop they ask for one and will rarely acknowledge the other as a viable alternative.
+When readers ask about a potato ricer or food mill, they rarely acknowledge the other as a viable alternative.
 As you will see, both products do about the same thing.

 What is a potato ricer?

 A Potato Ricer is a long handled device with a small can or cylinder at one end and a plunger attached to the other.
 The cylinder end has large holes through which cooked potatoes or other vegetables are pushed by the opposing plunger.
-It comes in 1 and 2 cup sizes.
+They are sold as in 1 and 2 cup sizes.

 Potato ricers are generally held in the air by hand over a bowl or pan.
-Some models now come with little hook attachments by which the ricer can be set firmly on a pot or small bowl.
-Most ricers have a fixed bottom but some will have interchangeable disks like Kuhn Rikon and the RSVP SPUD.
+However, some models now come with little hook attachments by which the ricer can be set firmly on a pot or small bowl.
+Most ricers have a fixed bottom but some have companies include interchangeable disks – Kuhn Rikon and the RSVP SPUD for example (see profiles at the bottom of the article).

-Potato ricers create a smooth puree and keep skins from getting into the finished product.
-Some claim ricers and food mills create gummy purees, but I have not found this to be true.
+By design potato ricers create a smooth puree and keep skins from getting into the finished product.
 Potato ricers are best used for cooked tubers, squash and dense fruit like apples.
 They will not work well with tomatoes or other juicy fruits.
+Some alleged experts claim ricers and food mills create gummy purees, but I have not found this to be true.

 Brands are differentiated by the size or shape of the basket and the materials used.
 I prefer metal ricers but heavy duty plastic will work just fine.
 The metals used in potato ricers are either stainless steel or aluminum.

-Functionally, you load the open basket with the cooked food to be mashed and press down on the plunger arm.
+Functionally, you load the open basket with cooked food you intend to mash and press down on the plunger arm.
 The food is then forced through the holes into a bowl or pan.
 After pressing, you scrape the outside clean with a spatula and add your seasonings.

-Positives: manual power, effective and easy to use, less effort required to puree or mash cooked vegetables, won’t over process the food like a mixer or food processor
+Positives: manual operation, effective and easy to use, less effort required to puree or mash cooked vegetables, won’t over process the food like a mixer or food processor

 Negatives: small container capacity, limited number of uses